AdaCore/why3/doc/input_formats.rst

 The translation from the CFG language to regular WhyML code may raise the following errors.

-- "cycle without invariant": in order to perform the translation, any cycle on the control-flow graph must contain at least one "invariant" clause.
+- “cycle without invariant”: in order to perform the translation, any cycle on the control-flow graph must contain at least one ``invariant`` clause.
 It corresponds to the idea that any loop must contain a loop invariant.

-- "cycle without invariant (starting from :math:`I`)": same error as above, except that the cycle was not reachable from the start of the function body, but from the other "invariant" clause named :math:`I`.
+- “cycle without invariant (starting from `I`)”: same error as above, except that the cycle was not reachable from the start of the function body, but from the other ``invariant`` clause named :math:`I`.

-- "label :math:`L` not found for goto": there is a goto instruction to a non-existent label.
+- “label `L` not found for goto”: there is a ``goto`` instruction to a non-existent label.

-- "unreachable code after goto": any code occuring after a goto statement is unreachable and is not allowed.
+- “unreachable code after goto”: any code occurring after a ``goto`` statement is unreachable and is not allowed.

-- "unsupported: trailing code after switch": see limitations below.
+- “unsupported: trailing code after switch”: see limitations below.

 Current Limitations